ese3500/final-project-yanfu-srikrishna/README.md

 In a few sentences, describe your final project.
 This abstract will be used as the description in the evaluation survey forms.

 We are looking to build a small car-like robot which is self-driving and can avoid obstacles.
-We hope to make our own version of an autonomous vehicle!
+We hope to make our own scaled down version of an autonomous vehicle!

 ### 2. Motivation